 For details of the protection function temporary release, refer to "4.1.6.3.
 Protection Temporary Release Function".
-If the protection function is not temporarily released, command execution is not performed in the procedure.
+If the protection function is not temporarily released, command execution is not performed in the step.

-1. Check whether the area next to the area starting from Address 0 is blank.
-(The area starting from address 0 is called Page0, and the area following it is called Page1 to explain.)
+- (1) Check whether the area next to the area starting from Address 0 is blank.
+(The area starting from address 0 is called page 0, and the area following it is called page 1 to explain.)
 If not, erase the area.

-Page0: Old original data Page1: Blank
+- Page 0: Old original data

+- Page 1: Blank

-2. Program the original data starting from Address 0 to the next region.
+- (2) Program the original data starting from Address 0 to the next region.
 (Both regions have the same data.)

-Page0: Old original data Page1: Copied data (old original data)
+- Page 0: Old original data

+- Page 1: Copied data (old original data)

-3. Perform memory swap.
+- (3) Perform memory swap.

-Page0: Copied data (old original data) Page1: Old original data
+- Page 0: Copied data (old original data)

+- Page 1: Old original data

-4. Erase old original data to be blank.
+- (4) Erase old original data to be blank.

-Page0: Copied data (Old original data) Page1: Blank
+- Page 0: Copied data (Old original data)

+- Page 1: Blank

-5. Program new data to the blank region.
+- (5) Program new data to the blank region.

-Page0: Copied data (Old original data) Page1: New original data
+- Page 0: Copied data (Old original data)

+- Page 1: New original data

-6. Release the swap state.
+- (6) Release the swap state.

-Page0: New original data Page1: Copied data (Old original data)
+- Page 0: New original data

+- Page 1: Copied data (Old original data)

-- 7. Execute the automatic memory swap erasing command.
+- (7) Execute the automatic memory swap erasing command.

-- 8. Options if required.
+- (8) Options if required.

 - Erase copied data (old original data).

-- Reprogram the flash memory data except the swap regions.
+- Reprogram the Flash memory data except the swap regions.

 - Enable the protection function.

 - Enable the security function.

-Proce 1 2 3 4 5 6 On-chip RAM Erase routine Programming routine Swap routine Erase routine Programming routine Swap routine Page0 Old original Old original Copy of old original Copy of old original Copy of old original New original Flash memory Page1 Blank Copy of old original Old original Blank New original Copy of old original

-Erase routine: Programming routine: Swap routine: A program is to erase Flash memory.

-A program is to program Flash memory.

-A program is to swap Flash memory.

-Figure 4.1 Example of Procedure of Memory Swap

 4.1.8.3.
-Erasing the Memory Swap Information
+Erasing Memory Swap Information

-After the memory swap state is released, if the user attempts to perform memory swap again, initialize the all bits of the [FCSWPSR] register with the automatic memory swap erasing command.
+After the memory swap state is released, if the user attempts to perform memory swap again, initialize all bits of the [FCSWPSR] register with the automatic memory swap erasing command.